 Fixed Wireless Access (FWA) [359] in 5G NR has transformed the Home Internet business and has become a significant revenue generator for MNOs.
 It is expected that FWA services will continue to grow in 6G.
 While FWA has been supported since LTE, 5G's speed and flexibility has enabled it to emerge as a transformative and successful 5G service.
 FWA has become a key strategy in expanding high-speed broadband services to previously unserved or underserved areas (i.e. a tool to bridge the Digital Divide), for in-building services, and enterprise (i.e. private network) deployments.

 Some initial deployments of FWA used "fallow capacity" in markets where eMBB usage was not in high demand, but the underlying network protocols, procedures, and resource management schemes of the macro networks are designed for eMBB services and Smartphone devices that require mobility support.
-FWA devices have a very different mobility profile, traffic usage pattern, and are able to take advantage of higher output power improving their in-building link performance.
+FWA devices (i.e. FWA Consumer Premise Equipment (CPE)) have a very different mobility profile, traffic usage pattern, and are able to take advantage of higher output power improving their in-building link performance.

 FWA should provide a quantitative improvement in service by using 6G services and capabilities (e.g. AI/ML).

+A Customer Premise Network (CPN) may benefit of access through multiple FWA CPEs as means to improve coverage, capacity, and reliability as well as an opportunity for operators to develop new multi-FWA subscription models (e.g. using multiple SIMs).
+For example:

+• Additional FWA CPEs will improve coverage in the whole CPN.

+• Additional FWA CPEs allows increasing the capability and QoS of UL/DL traffic as required in the CPN.
+By using load balancing between FWA CPEs, data traffic to/from multiple devices connected to the FWA CPE, in particular devices that are in coverage of both FWA CPEs, higher and more consistent throughput can be achieved.
+Also traffic overload situations e.g. by one of the FWA CPEs can be managed better in this way.

+This is illustrated by means of Fig. 5.7.1.1-1 wherein the CPN is represented by means of a home network comprising five devices D1 to D5.
+The five devices are served by two FWA CPEs, namely FWA CPE1 and FWA CPE2.
+The two FWA CPEs cooperate to provide connectivity to the CPN.
+For example, FWA CPE1 could serve devices D1 and D2.
+FWA CPE2 could serve devices D5.
+Device D3 may connect via both FWA CPE1 and FWA CPE2 whereby FWA CPE1 and FWA CPE2 could coordinate between themselves (e.g. by sending via the network to the other FWA CPE coordination information about D3, e.g. how to divide the traffic load of D3 between FWA CPE1 and FWA CPE2).
+Similarly, device D4 may connect to FWA CPE2 which may be overloaded with traffic from device D5, so FWA CPE2 could communicate via the network with FWA CPE1 that it is better to serve D4 by FWA CPE1 even though FWA CPE2 is closer.

+Hence, if FWA CPE2 were not present, the connection to, e.g., D3 or D4 or D5, would be potentially much worse (e.g., in terms of capacity or latency), in particular for multi-floor concrete homes, family compounds, homes with a garden/summer house, condos, or multi-dwelling homes.
+However, the usage of multiple residential gateway units allows improving coverage, increasing capacity, improving Quality of Service, and improving the reliability of the system.
+This use case assumes that both FWA CPEs connect to the same PLMN.